EOSLaoMao/BankofStaked-CE/README.md

 #### 3. Order Table

-Order table consists of records of active orders, by active, we mean these orders are not expired.
+Order table consists of active order records, by active, we mean these orders are not expired.

 ```
 buyer				account_name;